bestia-dev/GuitaraokeLeader/README.md

 6. The followers browser loads this song from the GuitaraokeServer.
 On the screen the follower can see the name of the song.
 7. The leader clicks `Play` and it sends a msg to all connected followers to start playing he song.
 8. The follower can adjust the speed of the playback if it is not in sync.
 Or he can simply `Mute sound` to avoid the disturbing delayed sound.
 When ready he clicks on `Fullscreen` and sings along.

+## TODO

+One page has states.
+Separate UI differences in states.
+Call Rust from javascript
+Call Rust from java
+make a video tutorial
+leader page can create QRcode with IP.
+Playlist: songs and play order
+Download more songs. every url in a separate line.